 Senior Research Fellow

-Assistant to President
+Personal Assistant to the President

-Economist, with multinational marketing and catering expericence, graduated from Budapesti Gazdasági Főiskola in Budapest and Lincoln High School in Wisconsin Rapids, US.
-Previous experience includes office management and personal assistance as well.
+Ágnes is an economist with marketing and catering experience.
+She holds a degree from Budapest Business School.
+She graduated from Lincoln High School in Wisconsin Rapids, US.
+Her previous work experience includes office management and personal assistance.

-Assistant to Director
+Personal Assistant to the Director